krisfoster/cargo-cult/README.md

 # cargo-cult

-Spins up an OCI Compute instance that it then clones a git repo into
+Spins up an OCI Compute instance that it then clones a git repo into.
+This is very much a one repository to one compute instance thing at the moment, though this may (or may not) change.

 ## Pre-requisites